- Name: Novels Into Film

-Studies film and novels to examine the transformation in genre when novels are made into films.
-Students read novels and view films based on those novels to examine the impact of each form upon the audience as well as to understand the differences between literary and film genre.
+This course studies film and novel genres to examine the transformation in genre when novels are made into films.
+Students read novels and view films based on those novels to examine the relative impact of each form upon the audience as well as to understand the differences between literary and film genre.
 Emphasizes critical reasoning to hone sharper perceptions as well as develop more conscious reasoning and writing skills.
 Prerequisite: ENG 101 and ENG 102 or consent of the instructor.

 Upon completion of this course the students should be able to:

 - Understand the impact of cultural and historical events in general up on the development of the selected novels and films (Gen Ed 5)